ivangfr/spring-webflux-reactive-databases/README.md

 - **customer-api**

   `Spring Boot` Java Web application that exposes a REST API to manage `customers`.
-It uses `Couchbase` as storage.
+It uses `Postgres` as storage.

   ![customer-api-swagger](images/customer-api-swagger.png)